-We went up to the suspension bridge for a quieter view over the gorge, watching some of the backpacker tour swim in the dangerous currents that you’re advised against swimming in (they had a guide with them so I suppose it was alright), and by the time we came back down, the crowds had cleared considerably.
+We went up to the suspension bridge for a quieter view over the gorge, watching some of the backpacker tour swim in the dangerous currents that you’re advised not to swim in (they had a guide with them so I suppose it was alright…?), and by the time we came back down, the crowds had cleared considerably.

 Mossman Gorge is really, really quite pretty.